SymbioticLab/Tiresias/README.md

-Tiresias -- A GPU Cluster Manager for Distributed Deep Learning without complete job information
+Tiresias -- A GPU Cluster Manager for Distributed Deep Learning Training without complete job information
 ====

 Tiresias is a GPU cluster resource manager that aims at minimizing distributed deep learning (DDL) jobs’ completion times with partial or no a priori knowledge.
 It does not rely on any intermediate DL algorithm states (e.g., training loss values) or framework specifics (e.g., tensors-to-parameter server mapping).